Back To Top

 If you’re looking for the best help for you in Phoenix, you have options.
 You can find strong outpatient programs, medications for addiction treatment, and 24/7 crisis support.
 Same-day detox or residential admission is possible, but spots can be limited — especially for pregnant or postpartum people and teens — so it helps to call ahead.
 If you’re on AHCCCS, you’ll likely work with Mercy Care, the regional health authority that helps people get connected to treatment.
 Most private insurance plans are accepted, and if you don’t have insurance, there are free or very low-cost programs available.
 If you want culturally specific, specialized, or luxury residential programs, you may need to look outside of Phoenix.

-Can I start detox in Phoenix today?
+Can I start withdrawal management (detox) in Phoenix today?

 Do I need to travel for rehab, or is care available in Phoenix?